moonstar-x/server-setup/docs/servers/alpha/services/index.md

 # Introduction

 This section details the installation and configuration of all the services run by the server.
-Almost all of these services are run through [Docker](../setting-up/docker.md), so make sure you have it set up before reading any further.
+All of these services are run through [Docker](../setting-up/docker.md), so make sure you have it set up before reading any further.

 ## Configuration